-Achieving EASA certification will allow our Lilium Jets to operate in Europe and many other countries where the national civil aviation authorities currently recognize EASA certification (examples may, but are not guaranteed, to include India and certain countries within the Middle East, Southeast Asia and major parts of Central and South America).
+Achieving EASA certification will allow our Lilium Jets to operate in Europe and many other countries where the national civil aviation authorities currently recognize EASA certification (examples may, but are not guaranteed, to include certain countries within the Middle East, Southeast Asia and major parts of Central and South America).
 We believe that the national civil aviation authorities of these countries would accept a Type Certificate from EASA; however, we cannot assure that this will be the case, and the actual acceptance is dependent on the authorities' review when the Type Certificate is presented.
 Additionally, certain other countries have bilateral agreements in place with EASA, including technical implementation procedures to validate an EASA Type Certificate.
 These countries include Japan, Canada, China and Brazil, for which some additional validation work may be required.
 More details about the Lilium Jet's certification process and regulation are below under "- Regulation."

-We have an approximately 110,000 square foot technology prototyping and production facility at the Oberpfaffenhofen airfield near our Munich headquarters in Germany, which is currently being expanded by approximately 50,000 square feet.
-We expect this facility may eventually house our serial aircraft production, including the anticipated manufacturing of the proprietary propulsion and energy systems and the final assembly of the serial aircraft.
-Other sub-systems and components will be outsourced to Tier 1 aerospace suppliers, such as Toray Industries, Diehl, L3 Harris, Collins Aerospace, Aernnova, Aciturri Aeronáutica, DENSO and Honeywell.
+We have in place an approximately 175,000 square foot manufacturing and testing facility at the Oberpfaffenhofen airfield at our headquarters near Munich, Germany.
+We expect this facility will house our initial serial aircraft production, including the manufacturing of the proprietary propulsion and energy systems and the final assembly of the serial aircraft.
+Major aircraft sub-systems and components are outsourced to Tier 1 aerospace suppliers, such as Diehl Aviation, L3 Harris, Ratier Figeac (Collins Aerospace Group), Aernnova, Aciturri Aeronáutica, DENSO, Expliseat, GKN Aerospace, Honeywell Aerospace, Astronics, Michelin, SKF, Saint-Gobain Aerospace, and Magnaghi Aeronautica.